home-assistant/home-assistant.io/source/_integrations/climate.markdown

 ha_integration_type: entity
 ---

-The Climate integration allows you to control and monitor HVAC (heating, ventilating, and air conditioning) devices and thermostats.
+The climate integration allows you to control and monitor HVAC (heating, ventilating, and air conditioning) devices and thermostats.

+{% include integrations/building_block_integration.md %}

 ## Services